 Of course there is.
 Although my remarks about the subject are decidedly negative, ERISA is not the panacea that many sloppy or unscrupulous insurers or plan administrators think it is; nor does it give an insurance company or administrator carte blanche to do whatever it wants with regard to a particular claim.
 There are still rules that must be followed and quite often ERISA plan administrators (as well as their claims representatives and managed care companies) either do not know the rules or they forget to follow them.
 As a result, many of these cases are winnable, and a person whose claim had been denied, should seek out experienced legal counsel immediately.
 Because of the peculiar nature of ERISA litigation, as described above, the sooner an attorney is involved in the administrative review process, following the initial claim denial, the greater the chances for a successful outcome.

-No. Finding an attorney who is willing to take an ERISA case on a contingency fee basis can be a very difficult task.
-The unavailability of punitive damages means that there is no pot of gold at the end of the ERISA rainbow for an attorney to recover.
+No. Finding ERISA law firms willing to take your case on a contingency fee basis can be a very difficult task.
+The unavailability of punitive damages means that there is no pot of gold at the end of the ERISA rainbow for an ERISA insurance attorney to recover.
 In a typical ERISA claim dispute, the amount in controversy is relatively low in relation to the amount of attorney time required to pursue the case effectively.
 Thus, attorney fees are frequently rather low.
 Also, the amount of time that must be devoted to what is document-intensive litigation, coupled with the prospects of delayed payment, low payment or no payment, make such cases “undesirable” to most attorneys.
 The net result is that many ERISA claimants are unable to even find legal counsel and many legitimate claims are never pursued, which further results in yet another giant bonanza for the insurance and managed-care industry.

 It isn’t.
 Physicians, attorneys, judges, consumer groups and politicians have all denounced this pitiful state of affairs.
 As I stated above, ERISA was enacted by Congress to address issues relating to pension fund administration and it had done that quite well.
 However, ERISA got completely off track when it veered into the areas of medical and disability benefit claims.
 The impact that it has had in those areas has been devastating for consumers.
 There are some legislative proposals pending in Congress that would ameliorate some the harsher aspects of ERISA, while basically leaving the law intact.
 But, in this writer’s opinion, the only way to restore fairness to this system is to drastically curtail ERISA’s preemption of state law remedies, by reestablishing the right of an individual to sue his benefit plan in state court for damages for breach of contract and for “bad faith.”
 However, given the strength of the insurance lobby in Washington D.C., I don’t expect that to happen anytime soon.